small list of query showing relationships in Access database Ms Access Gurus

 , m.szObject AS Table_Child

-, m.szReferencedColumn AS FieldName_Parent
+, m.szReferencedColumn AS Field_Parent

-, m.szColumn AS FieldName_Child
+, m.szColumn AS Field_Child

-, m.grbit AS RelType
+, m.grbit AS RelFlags

-, GetRelationshipTypes([grbit]) AS RelTypes
+, GetRelationshipType_s4p([grbit]) AS RelationshipType

 FROM MSysRelationships AS m

-WHERE ( m.szReferencedObject Not Like "MSys*")
+WHERE (((m.szReferencedObject) Not Like "MSys*"))

 ORDER BY m.szReferencedObject

-, m.szObject;
+, m.szObject

 , m.szRelationship